Mobee-App/documentation/docs/documentation-api/12 - kwsoft® Connector/2-kwsoft-connector-setup.md

 Interactive documents are edited outside Salesforce before they are finalized.
 Because of that, you should store a reference to these draft documents in Salesforce.

-Create a custom object (example name: KwSoft Document Log) with at least these fields:
+Create a custom object (example name: kwsoft Document Log) with at least these fields:

 1. Document Name (Text)
 2. Document URL (URL)